-Daniel Elias + Exotic Dangers will release their debut Single Lock EP nationally on May 26th.
-A 45RPM 7-inch record will follow.
-The EP was recorded live-to-tape at Single Lock’s studios in Florence, Alabama by Ben Tanner (Alabama Shakes).
+Exotic Dangers will release their debut Single Lock full-length on May 24th.
+The set was recorded live-to-tape at Single Lock’s studios in Florence, Alabama by Ben Tanner (Alabama Shakes).

 “We knew we just had to track it live and onto tape – what you get in the heat of the moment is what you stick with; there was no discussion,” Crisler says.
 “We cut six songs with just a handful or takes, in just a handful of hours.”